tttor/ctrl-foundation/apply/pushgrasp/offpoleval_deirdre_2018.md

   making it difficult to handle extremely diverse grasping scenarios
   * Off-policy reinforcement learning methods might therefore be preferred for tasks such as grasping, where the wide variety of previously seen objects is crucial for generalization.
+* The use of a separate actor network has considerable benefits:
+  * obtaining the action from the actor is much faster than stochastic search, and
+  * the actor training process can have an amortizing effect that can accelerate learning [25].

 ## comment
+* ! simulated only, no real robots
 * ? vary the gripper shapes?
   ans: not trained
 * ? movable obj